-- Volunteers visiting patients in isolation will need special permission/instruction from the RN before entering patients in these rooms. - Patients in isolation will have a special sign outside their door indicating the type of isolation (Airborne, Droplet, or Contact Precautions). - Volunteers will never enter an Airborne isolation patients room!
+- Volunteers visiting patients in isolation will need special permission/instruction from the RN before entering these rooms. - Patients in isolation will have a special sign outside their door indicating the type of isolation (Airborne, Droplet, or Contact Precautions). - Volunteers will never enter a patient's room if they are in Airborne isolation or require use of a NIOSH respirator!